guides-to/ASYNC-CODE-IN-JS/README.md

 Since javascript is a single-threaded langauge, it doesn't support parallel execution.

-In case of synchronous execution, all the code run sequentially, and in case of asynchronous programing all the (synchronous code runs at first) functions in **event-queue** are popped and executed in call stack, and then [callback](#Callbacks-/-Listeners) are called.
+In case of synchronous execution, all the code run sequentially, and in case of asynchronous programing all the (synchronous code runs at first) functions in **event-queue** are popped and executed in call stack, and then [callback](#callbacks--listeners) are called.

 <p style="text-align: center"><img src="https://www.programering.com/images/remote/ZnJvbT1jbmJsb2dzJnVybD1jbWJ3NVNPeGt6UXgwaVJDRlRURUIxWXpFekx4RVROd1FUTWo5eVp0bEdic0YyTHpSV1l2eEdjMTlTYnZObUxuNVdZajkyY2xSMmJqNXlkM2QzTHZvRGMwUkhh.jpg"></p>

-The events are building blocks of asynchronous programing in the js.
+The **events** are building blocks of asynchronous programing in the javascrit.
 They can be **listened** and **fired** by the target element

 The very basic implementation of events can be seen [here](https://github.com/tbhaxor/GUIDE-TO-ASYNC-CODE-IN-JS/blob/chapter-1/codes/basics-event.html).

-**NOTE :** You can also send data by creating an [CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent), as demonstrated [here](ttps://github.com/tbhaxor/GUIDE-TO-ASYNC-CODE-IN-JS/blob/chapter-1/codes/data-driven-events.html)
+**NOTE :** You can also send data by creating an [CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent), as demonstrated [here](https://github.com/tbhaxor/GUIDE-TO-ASYNC-CODE-IN-JS/blob/chapter-1/codes/data-driven-events.html)

 ## Callbacks / Listeners